Utah State Route 39

 State Route 39 (SR-39) is a state highway in northern Utah connecting Ogden to Woodruff via Ogden Canyon and Huntsville.
-The highway is on 12th Street in Ogden and the Ogden River Scenic Byway through Ogden Canyon.
-The route is over sixty-seven miles long.
+The highway is locally designated as 12th Street in Ogden and the Ogden River Scenic Byway through Ogden Canyon.
+The route is 67.7 miles (109 km) long.

 Prior to 1964, SR-39 was routed along 24th Street and Harrison Boulevard in Ogden.
 A change in the route moved the route north to 12th Street.

 Route description

 The route begins heading east from the intersection at 4700 West (SR-134) as a two-lane highway in a relatively rural part of Weber County.
 By the junction of 1900 West (SR-126) in a more urban portion of the county, the route is widened to five lanes.
 The highway variates in direction after Monroe Boulevard, veering to the southeast.
 This portion of the route (specifically west of SR-203) is included in the National Highway System.

 Once exiting Ogden, the route becomes more curved as it traverses Ogden Canyon on a two-lane road, still maintaining a general east-northeasterly direction.
 The Ogden River runs parallel to the highway during its tenure in Ogden Canyon.
 This portion of the route is named Ogden River Scenic Byway.
 As it enters the Ogden Valley, SR-158 splits off to the north, crossing Pineview Dam, while SR-39 continues to the east, along the southern edge of Pineview Reservoir.
 Right before entering Huntsville, the route turns north and becomes 7800 East.
 The route turns east and maintains an initial north-northeasterly direction before eventually turning northeast.
 It traverses scenic, remote areas of the Wasatch Range and this portion between Huntsville and Woodruff is closed during winter.
-The route terminates on Main Street (SR-16) in Woodruff.
+The route terminates at Main Street (SR-16) in Woodruff.